[top]Effects of Antidepressants

 The combination of serotonergic antidepressants such as SSRIs with drugs affecting serotonin such as MDMA, tryptamines, triptans, MAOIs, etc. can lead to a condition known as Serotonin Syndrome which can be potentially life threatening and is contradicted in all accounts.

-[top]The dangers of Antidepressants
+[top]History of Antidepressants